How Solar Panels Are Made

 The solar panels are now ready for installation!

-how solar panels are made2.png
+Exploring how solar panels are made?
+Discover the process.

 • Sand